So many places, so little time

 8. Munich, Germany

 Munich is steeped in Bavarian tradition.
 Originally home to the Benedictine monks, it then served as the seat of Bavarian kings for centuries.
 Here you’ll find gorgeous architecture from centuries past, world-famous beer halls and ties to a dark past.
 The city was heavily damaged during the war and was rebuild meticulously, even preserving the old city grid.
 What can I say, I’m a sucker for history.

 Munich is a bit like an eccentric cousin whose past isn’t discussed in company.
 There are many not-so-secret family secrets floating about him, but he’s now a reformed man.
 Plays the role and shows off well, much to the delight of many that flock there each year.
 Whether you’re there for Oktoberfest or just to enjoy the city, beer is an essential part of this experience.
 So, drink up!

 Croatia is like a smooth, sexy and exciting foreign exchange student.
 Known by many names, speaks numerous languages and has had many masters.
 You are drawn to the past, charmed by the culture, food and spectacular scenery.
 After all, who doesn’t like a combination like that?

-I havent’ seen as much of Croatia as I would have like to, but there is always next time.
+I havent’ seen as much of Croatia as I would have like to – hello, Split anyone? – but there is always next time.
 I’ve walked the medieval walls of Dubrovnik and have enjoyed the laid-back style of Zagreb.
-You really can’t go wrong with a place like this.
+Either way, you really can’t go wrong with a place like this.
 There is so much more to Croatia and I can’t wait to discover more of its secrets.